seeruk/GopherScore/README.md

 GopherScore
 ===========

 Go-based World of Warcraft player rating application.
+This project is built with, and requires Go 1.7.